unfoldtoolbox/UnfoldDecode.jl/docs/src/literate/BackToBack/About_BacktoBack.md

 results_all = DataFrame();
 results_all = vcat(run_b2b(@formula 0 ~ 1  + animal + eye_angle),
-    # The first one takes `animal` and `eye_angle`, which are two independent independent variables that can impact the result into account
+    # The first one takes `animal` and `eye_angle`, which are two independent variables that can impact the result into account
     run_b2b(@formula 0 ~ 1  + animal + vegetable),
     # The second one takes `animal` and `vegetable`, which are two correlated independent variables in which only one variable really affects the result into account
     run_b2b(@formula 0 ~ 1  + animal + vegetable + eye_angle),